 - Age 38: I retired from my engineering career to become a SAHD/blogger.

 - Age 55: Junior goes off to college.
 I’ll retire from being a SAHD and cut way back on blogging.
 Mrs. RB40 and I will walk the earth for a few years.

 - Age 70: We’ll settle down somewhere and enjoy a slower pace of life.
 This is full retirement.

 You can see more detail in this post – Our Unusual Early Retirement Withdrawal Strategy.

-To retire early like this, you need to save and invest very early in your career.
-I started investing since I began my engineering career in 1996 and I’m still contributing to my retirement savings today.
-I was able to retire early when I achieved financial independence.
+To retire early like this, you need to save and invest very early in life.
+I started investing when I began my engineering career in 1996 and I’m still contributing to my retirement savings today.
 It’s incredible what happens when you max out your 401k contributions every year.

 3. Net Worth 10x